-- Lack of clear, succinct information in course content.
+- Confusing content: Lack of clear, succinct information in course content.

-- Confusing structure: student is uncertain how to put together each piece of information given
+- Confusing structure: Students are uncertain about how to put together each piece of information given.

 All the roadblocks in this category are 100% under your control as the course creator.
 The more potential issues you can identify in the planning stages, the better you will be able to implement solutions later on.

-- Short attention span: student is unable to focus on a full lesson
+- Short attention span: The student is unable to focus on a full lesson.

-- Time constraints: student does not have enough time to consume all materials at a time
+- Time constraints: The student does not have enough time to consume all materials at a time.

-- Busy schedule: student wants to focus on course, but has other responsibilities
+- Busy schedule: The student wants to focus on the course, but has other responsibilities.

-- Difficulty organizing notes: student takes copious amounts of notes, but has difficulty reviewing them
+- Difficulty organizing notes: The student takes copious amounts of notes, but has difficulty reviewing them.

-- Difficulty staying motivated: student loses enthusiasm and motivation for course mid-way through
+- Difficulty staying motivated: The student loses enthusiasm and motivation mid-way through the training course.

 As a course creator, you have no control over the schedule, motivation, commitment, or personal lives of your online students.
 However, you can consider what they’re likely to have going on in life, and utilize tools like gamification to help them overcome personal obstacles.